Siege of Toledo (1085)

-The siege of Toledo (سقوط طليطلة) was the Castilian siege and eventual conquest of Toledo, the capital of the Taifa of Toledo, by Alfonso VI of León and Castile in Muharram 478 / May 1085.
-The city, ruled by Yahya al-Qadir of the Dhulnunid dynasty, fell after a prolonged campaign.
+The siege of Toledo (سقوط طليطلة) was the Leónese siege and eventual conquest of Toledo, the capital of the Taifa of Toledo, by Alfonso VI of León and Castile in Muharram 478 / May 1085.
+The city, under the hajib (ruler) Yahya al-Qadir of the Dhulnunid dynasty, fell after a prolonged campaign.

-The Castilian conquest of Toledo marked a significant turning point in the Reconquista and a major shift in power on the Iberian Peninsula.
-The former Visigothic capital was captured through a strategy of attrition warfare, a method Castile had refined over the preceding years.
-As one of the most significant events of the taifa period, the siege underscored Castile's growing dominance in the region.
+The Leónese conquest of Toledo marked a significant turning point in the Reconquista and a major shift in power on the Iberian Peninsula.
+The city was captured through a strategy of attrition warfare, a method the Kingdom of Castile had refined over the preceding years.
+As one of the most significant events of the taifa era, the siege underscored Castile's growing dominance in the region.

 Context

 In 1075, through an alliance with the Taifa of Seville, Alfonso VI defeated the Taifa of Granada.
 Later that same year, Alfonso VI provided support to Toledo against the Taifa of Córdoba.

-After the assassination of Yahya al-Mamun, the king of Toledo, in Córdoba, Yahya al-Qadir assumed power in Toledo.
+After the assassination of hajib al-Mamun in the city of Córdoba, Yahya al-Qadir assumed power in Toledo.
 However, Yahya al-Qadir's actions, including the expulsion of Alfonso's supporters, deepened divisions among his subjects and destabilized his rule.

 Siege

 In the autumn of 1084, Alfonso VI established a permanent camp south of Toledo.
 The purpose of this encampment was to maintain constant pressure on the city until he could return with a substantial army the following year.
 Alfonso himself had returned to León by December.

 In mid-March 1085, Alfonso brought his main forces back to Toledo.
-After approximately two months of siege, Yahya al-Qadir—unable to secure assistance from neighboring taifas, pay off Alfonso, or defend the city effectively—surrendered.
+After approximately two months of siege, Yahya al-Qadir surrendered; he had been unable to secure assistance from neighboring taifas, pay off Alfonso, or defend the city effectively.

 The terms of surrender, finalized on May 6, 1085, guaranteed the safety of Muslims’ lives, property, liberty, and religious practices.
 Separate agreements were also negotiated with the Jewish population of Toledo.
 Alfonso formally entered the city on May 25, 1085.
-By August, his forces had also conquered the surrounding territories of the Tagus Basin, including Madrid, incorporating them into the Kingdom of Castile.
+By August, his forces had also conquered the surrounding territories of the Tagus Basin, including Madrid, incorporating them into the Kingdom of León.

 Legacy

-The fall of Toledo prompted the rulers of the taifas of Seville, Badajoz, and Granada to send a joint delegation to Yusuf ibn Tashfin of the Almoravid dynasty to request assistance against Castile.
+The fall of Toledo prompted the rulers of the taifas of Seville, Badajoz, and Granada to send a joint delegation to Yusuf ibn Tashfin of the Almoravid dynasty to request assistance against the Leónese.